How to start a scaffolding business in the UK

 Scaffolding is a licensed and regulated trade in the UK.
 You cannot simply put up scaffolding commercially without the correct qualifications and CSCS cards.
 The recognised training and certification route is through CISRS (Construction Industry Scaffolders Record Scheme):

-- Scaffolder (CISRS Scaffolder card): Complete CISRS Part 1 and Part 2 training courses, plus 6 months of documented site experience.
-Each part is 5 days plus assessments.
+- Scaffolder (CISRS Scaffolder card): Complete CISRS Part 1 and Part 2 training courses, plus six months of documented site experience.
+Each part is five days plus assessments.
+This is the standard level for most working scaffolders.

-- Advanced Scaffolder: Requires a CISRS Scaffolder card, an advanced training course, and 2 years of site experience.
-Required for complex and bespoke scaffold structures.
+- Advanced Scaffolder: Requires a CISRS Scaffolder card, an advanced training course, and two years of site experience.
+Required for complex and bespoke scaffold structures, such as those needed for historic building renovations or large commercial projects.

 Equipment and start-up costs